yurawelder/dropshipping-woocommerce/README.txt

 4. Locate "Knawat WooCommerce DropShipping" in the list and click the "Activate" link.

 == Changelog ==

+= 1.1.0 =
+* ADDED: Filter option for Knawat Products and Orders
+* ADDED: Knawat Order Status
+* ADDED: Shipping Tracking Information in Order
+* IMPROVEMENT: Some Improvements
+* FIXED: some bug fixes.

 = 1.0.0 =
 * Initial Version.